I had the pleasure of watching Finding Dory with my boys. We loved the movie!

 Dory was able to stay on track by focusing on the basics and keeping the big picture in mind.

-I think this statement helped Dory to not feel overwhelmed about the task ahead.
+I think this statement helped Dory to not feel overwhelmed by the task ahead.

 Nemo: “Did you hear that Dory does speak whale.”